mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/Tools/index.md

 Start and start the active servers.

-*  **Web Start:**
+*  **WebStart:**

+Open the WebStart page.

 ---

 *  **Extras:**

 Go directly to the Extras pane of the last selected host.

 ---

 *  **Verify MySQL Databases:**

 Get a complete list of schemas and tables inside of your MySQL Database.
 The database must be running in order for this      function to work.

 *  **Repair MySQL Databases:**

 Runs mysqlcheck which performs table maintenance.

 *  **Update MySQL Databases:**